Lens mount: OM Bayonet

 An intro to film

 To me there's something alluring about something so tactile and physical as a film camera.
-Images are stored horizontally on a laminated plastic sheet impregnated with silver halide crystals.
+Images are stored horizontally on a laminated plastic sheet impregnated with dyes and silver halide crystals.
 Dials adjust how much light is shined on the film plane through aperture and shutter speeds, and a lever advances the film for a new exposure.
 A chemical wash performed in a darkroom reacts with the crystals, preserving the image.
 The physicality of cogs and levers paired with the alchemy of chemical emulsions makes shooting film an interesting diversion from the sterility of modern photography.
 Photos are preserved on a physical medium you can feel and see, not as an intangible file.
 Color reversal films in particular feel almost magical, being able to see what you captured without color manipulation.
 Controls are tactile and satisfying, there are few digital cameras that manage to escape the jaws of dizzing menus and oddly placed function buttons.

 Even the failures are compelling.
 Grain, color shifts, double exposures, there's some many interesting diversions to "what could go wrong."
 A shitty photo leaves physical evidence of your shortcomings in exposure, composition, development, or scanning.
 It's an unforgiving format accompanied by 40+ year old cameras that will likely have flaws.
 But it stands to me as palate cleanser to the specs-based comparisons of digital cameras or the horrid "subjectivity" of audiophile frequency response graphs.
 It's great!
 Photography never really appealed to be due to the high initial cost, but film is a great way to learn the fundamentals in an incredibly hands-on way.